mem48/geocompr/main.md

 head(world3, n = 2)
 ```

-The `select()` function can be also used to both subset and rename columns in a single line, for example:
+`select()` can be also used to both subset and rename columns in a single line, for example:

 ```r